Return Mission to Dhulikel, Nepal

 Mission Details and Goals

-This mission will be directed by Janine Henson, RN and Vice President of CardioStart, to build on the work a Korean team has nepal_4begun in Pediatric Cardiac Surgery, and beginning the adult program for Cardiac surgery.
+This mission will be directed by Janine Henson, RN and Vice President of CardioStart, to build on the work a Korean team has begun in Pediatric Cardiac Surgery, and beginning the adult program for Cardiac surgery.
 Excursions to outreach clinics will also be led, focusing on cardiac disease identification and prevention.
 Research will be extended to bring full circle work already started in the study of valvular heart disease.

 Team Composition